Evaluation of exercise stress test: ECG, symptoms, blood pressure, heart rate, performance

 Complete results from an exercise test: clinical case

 A 58 year old male is admitted to the emergency room due to chest discomfort.
 He has experienced chest discomfort almost daily during the past few months.
-His resting 12-lead ECG was normal, as was laboratory tests, including troponin T. The exercise stress test revealed myocardial ischemia (results below).
+His resting 12-lead ECG was normal, as were laboratory tests, including troponin T. The exercise stress test revealed myocardial ischemia (results below).
 The patient finally underwent coronary artery bypass grafting (CABG) due to left main disease.
 Below follows all test results.

 1. Overview of test results